davidjoffe/dave_gnukem/README.md

 The source code itself (and most of the data/sprites) for Dave Gnukem are dual-licensed under MIT license or GPL.

-With respect to particular data items, the following license conditions apply:
+With respect to particular **data items**, the following license conditions apply:

 * 2018-03-22 Add boots sprite made by freepik.com, from flaticon.com, license Creative Commons BY 3.0
 * 2017-08-04 Add font data/fonts/simple_6x8.tga by http://www.zingot.com/ from https://opengameart.org/content/bitmap-font-pack License https://creativecommons.org/licenses/by/3.0/ (small changes made to color, and convert from PNG to TGA)